 Professor Tim Kendall

 My principal area of research is twentieth-century poetry.
 Recent publications and broadcasts include Poetry of the First World War: An Anthology (Oxford University Press, October 2013) and a 1-hour arts documentary, Ivor Gurney: The Poet who Loved the War (BBC4, 2014; https://vimeo.com/86701188).
 I was the producer of a BBC2 documentary on Sylvia Plath's The Bell Jar, broadcast in August 2018.

 With Philip Lancaster, I am editing Ivor Gurney's complete literary works in five volumes for OUP; volume 1 is currently in press for publication during 2019.
 I have also edited the 6th edition of the Norton Anthology of Poetry alongside Mary Jo Salter and Margaret Ferguson (February 2018).
-For Oxford University Press I am editing Poetry of the Second World War (forthcoming 2019).
+For Oxford University Press, I am editing Poetry of the Second World War (forthcoming 2019).
 With Judy Carver, I am editing William Golding's correspondence for Faber.